CleverRaven/Cataclysm-DDA/doc/MUTATIONS.md

   "allowed_items": [ "ALLOWS_TAIL" ],         // you can wear items with this flag with this mutation, bypassing restricts_gear restriction
   "casting_time_multiplier": 0.01,            // changes your casting speed; 0.5 means you spend only 50% of the original cast time, 2 means you spend twice as long.
 Useful only for magic mods
   "crafting_speed_multiplier": 1,             // changes your crafting speed; 0.5 decrease your crafting speed to 50%, 2 doubles it
-  "dodge_modifier": 1,                        // adds or substract flat amount of dodge from character "vomit_multiplier": 3,                      // the modifier for the vomit chance "hearing_modifier": 1.8,                    // changes how good you can hear different sounds "hp_adjustment": 3,                         // flat bonus/penalty to HP - `5` adds 5 hp to all limbs, `-3` subtract 3 hp.
+  "vomit_multiplier": 3,                      // the modifier for the vomit chance
+  "hearing_modifier": 1.8,                    // changes how good you can hear different sounds "hp_adjustment": 3,                         // flat bonus/penalty to HP - `5` adds 5 hp to all limbs, `-3` subtract 3 hp.